Trump would sign Graham-Cassidy repeal bill

 Washington (CNN)President Donald Trump would sign the Graham-Cassidy bill if the legislation to repeal Obamacare makes it to his desk, an administration official told CNN Tuesday.

-A source tells CNN that the White House has been working with Republican Sens.
-Lindsey Graham of South Carolina and Bill Cassidy of Louisiana for weeks on the new effort, and a second source added that Trump himself had quietly encouraged the two senators to take another shot at health care.
+The White House has been working with Republican Sens.
+Lindsey Graham of South Carolina and Bill Cassidy of Louisiana for weeks on the new effort.
+A second source added that Trump himself had quietly encouraged the two senators to take another shot at health care.

-Though it seemed as if the effort to repeal the Affordable Care Act was dead in the water after the so-called "skinny" repeal bill failed this summer with a dramatic late-night vote against it by Republican Sen. John McCain of Arizona, there is a renewed push to pass a repeal before the end of the month.
+Vice President Mike Pence and other administration officials are on Capitol Hill Tuesday to lobby Republican senators on the bill, which faces a September 30 deadline to pass the Senate with a simple majority.
+Republicans can only lose two senators or the effort will fail.

+Once again, the key votes are Sens.
+Lisa Murkowski, Susan Collins, Rand Paul and John McCain, who have been surrounded by reporters in the Capitol for the past two days.

-The President has also made calls to senators in recent days in an effort to urge them to move forward with health care one more time.
-In these calls, Trump has warned Republican lawmakers that this could be their last chance to follow through on a seven-year promise to repeal President Barack Obama's signature domestic achievement -- especially in light of a looming deadline that would allow the bill to pass the Senate with a simple majority, rather than with 60 votes.
+The President has made calls to senators in recent days in an effort to urge them to move forward with health care one more time.
+In these calls, Trump has warned Republican lawmakers that this could be their last chance to follow through on a seven-year promise to repeal President Barack Obama's signature domestic achievement.

+Trump even called Graham at 10:30 p.m.
+Monday to emphasize that health care must get done this time around, according to pool reports.

+Though it seemed as if the effort to repeal the Affordable Care Act was dead in the water after the so-called "skinny" repeal bill failed this summer with a dramatic late-night vote against it by McCain, there is a renewed push to pass a repeal before the end of the month.

 House Speaker Paul Ryan has said he would bring up the bill to the House floor should the Senate pass it, calling it the "best, last chance" the GOP has to overhaul Obamacare.

-Though he has a day full of meetings at the United Nations General Assembly in New York, Pence -- who served in the House from 2001 to 2013 -- flew back to Washington for the Senate Republican policy lunch Tuesday.
-He will return to New York once the lunch is over.
+Pence, who has a day full of meetings at the United Nations General Assembly in New York, flew back to Washington along with Graham for the Republican policy lunch Tuesday, where he will state that the administration is fully behind the latest bill.

-According to a pool report, Graham flew back with Pence on Air Force Two Tuesday, where the two discussed the health care effort.
-They also spoke with Ryan over the phone.
+Centers for Medicare and Medicaid Services chief Seema Verma and Health and Human Services Secretary Tom Price are expected on the Hill.

+Verma, who was crucial in the House vote earlier this year and attempted to play a similar role in the failed July Senate efforts, is back and is considered the point person on getting Murkowski comfortable with the legislation, two aides say.
+Verma is expected to work on potential proposals to ease the block grant burden on Alaska, though specifics are still up in the air.

 The Graham-Cassidy bill would eliminate federal funding for Medicaid expansion and for Obamacare subsidies that lower premiums, deductibles and co-pays in 2020.
 States would receive a lump sum of money annually through 2026.